The Fear of a Missing Wallet: A Reflection on Immigrant Rights and Due Process

 This morning, I left my wallet at home.

-What if I’m one of the many U.S. citizens who have already been wrongfully detained or arrested because due process is no longer guaranteed?
+And suddenly, my mind spiraled.
+What if there’s a surprise raid?
+What if I get caught up in it?
+What if I become one of the many U.S. citizens who have been wrongfully detained or arrested because due process is no longer guaranteed?

+I thought about what would happen if I were stopped.
+I know my rights.
 I would ask for a warrant.
 I would demand due process.
-I would insist on being treated as a human being, not a number on their quota.
-And that, I know, would probably get me in trouble.
+I would insist on being treated as a human being, not just a number on someone’s quota.
+And I know that could get me in trouble.

-And then came the most sobering thought of all:
+Then came the most sobering thought of all:

 The fear I felt today is not even a tenth of what immigrants in this country live with every single day.